 Compression stockings reduce blood pooling in the lower limbs by helping to pump blood back up to the heart.
 I’ve found waist high stockings are most effective at reducing the increase in heart rate compared to knee or thigh high.
 I find a compression level of 30-40 mmHg most beneficial (UK Link/US Link).

+For POTS fluid intake is crucial.
 Consuming fluids increases blood volume, which minimises the increase in my heart rate and stabilises my blood pressure when I stand.
-The added lemon juice contains vital electrolytes that helps the body retain the water, maintain hydration levels and also helps remove toxins from the body.
+However, the best hydration drink for POTS contains electrolytes to help the body retain the water consumed.
+Freshly squeezed lemon and lime juice and coconut water contains these vital electrolytes to maintain hydration levels and also helps remove toxins from the body.

-If you suffer from low blood pressure, then it’s recommended to add salt to your water as this increases blood pressure (1).
+For POTS salt intake is recommended with your water if you suffer from low blood pressure, as this increases blood pressure (1).
 However, the type of salt is important.
 Table salt is refined, meaning it is stripped of vital minerals and other important electrolytes like magnesium, potassium and calcium.
-Instead, it’s recommended to add either:-,
+Instead, it’s recommended to add either:-